Ireland's PTSB hires Deutsche Bank to advise on future sale

 "However, encouraged by peer write-backs (on provisions set aside to cover bad loans) already evident over recent months, we think that private equity or trade buyers may now be attracted to the prospect of PTSB recoveries in the coming year."

 Ireland's government last week appointed groups of bankers and brokers - including Deutsche - to advise it on the possible sale of banking assets nationalised during the crisis.
-The state also holds a 99 percent stake in Allied Irish Banks (ALBK.I), as well as a 15 percent share of Bank of Ireland (BKIR.I).
+The state also holds a 99 percent stake in Allied Irish Banks, as well as a 15 percent share of Bank of Ireland.

 (Reporting by Padraic Halpin; Editing by Pravin Char)